AlexanderAKM/MNIST-tutorials/README.md

 # MNIST Tutorials with PyTorch

-Welcome to this comprehensive series of tutorials on building machine learning models using PyTorch to recognize handwritten digits from the MNIST dataset.
+Welcome to this series of tutorials on building machine learning models using PyTorch to recognize handwritten digits from the MNIST dataset.
 This repository contains three tutorials designed to guide you from a beginner level to more advanced concepts and techniques in deep learning with PyTorch.

 ## Tutorials Overview